Criminal Studies Certificate

 - And much more

-This advanced certificate consists of nine x 100 hour modules.
-There are seven core modules, then you choose modules to suit you and your interests.
+This is a substantial training program consisting of nine x 100 hour modules.
+There are compulsory core modules, then you choose a series of other modules to suit your needs and interests.

 Modules